 - Remind drivers to watch out for trick-or-treaters and to drive safely.

-Seven Ways to Safe and Healthy This Halloween, Center for Disease Control and Prevention
+Seven Ways to Be Safe and Healthy This Halloween, Centers for Disease Control and Prevention

 This newsletter has been peer-reviewed.